kvs-coder/HealthKitReporter/README.md

 ## Requirements

 The library supports iOS 12.
-Some features like HKHeartbeatSeries available only starting with iOS 13.0 and like HKElectrocardiogramm starting with iOS 14.0
+Some features like HKHeartbeatSeries are available only starting with iOS 13.0 and like HKElectrocardiogramm starting with iOS 14.0

 ## Installation